OakleyCord/simpleverify/README.md

 ## Donations
-If you like my work and feeling generous feel free to donate here :3
+If you like my work and are feeling generous feel free to donate here >:3

 <noscript><a href="https://liberapay.com/OakleyCord/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a></noscript>